-Cost Drivers in a Customer Contact Center
+Cost drivers in a Customer Contact Center

-I recently read the testimony of a contact center manager of a cell phone operator.
-Regardless of its name and country, the case could apply to the majority.
-The remuneration of the call center representative is directly related to their average processing time.
-They try to reduce the duration of the call, even if they do not solve the customer’s problem, shorten the conversations or ask the customer to call back to finalize their request at another time.
+I was recently reading a testimonial from the Customer Contact Center manager of a cellular phone operator.
+Regardless of name and country, the case could apply to the majority.
+The average processing time has a direct impact on the remuneration of the teams.
+They therefore try to reduce the length of the call, even if it means not solving the customer’s problem, cutting conversations short or asking the customer to call back to finalize her request at another time.

 Or reduce call volumes?

-- Customers’ choices in the interactive menu,
+- Choice of clients in the interactive menu,

 - Analysis of conversations (big data).

 Each solution has advantages and disadvantages.
-For a first approach, the reliability of the data to 80% is enough, because you will use the law of Pareto to address the most important problems in volume.
+For a first approach, 80% data reliability is sufficient, as you will use Pareto’s law to choose the most important problem in volume.
 After several iterations, you will need more precision to work on the right types of calls.

-In your effort to reduce call volumes, you should focus primarily on recurring problems, which are often the simplest ones and those that generate short talk times.
+In your efforts to reduce call volumes, you should focus primarily on recurring issues, which are often the simplest and those that generate short talk times.